Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Interviewing the Dalai Lama

-I had been collecting stories of my grandparents, they were glacier explorers in Iceland in the 1950s, founding partners of the Icelandic glacier research society.
-Then I was offered the opportunity to interview the Dalai Lama, and the discussion was very much about glaciers, the consequence of the melting of the Himalayan glaciers.
-And so the story started evolving, science, mythology, thoughts about mythology and time, what is sacred vs. rational, and how we are faced now with such a large issue that in a way it is larger than language, our words can not really grasp what is happening.
+I had been collecting stories from my grandparents, who were glacier explorers in Iceland in the 1950s and founding partners of the Icelandic Glacier Research Society.
+Then I was offered the opportunity to interview the Dalai Lama, and the discussion was largely about glaciers and the consequences of their melting in the Himalayas.
+And so the story started evolving: science, mythology, thoughts about mythology and time, what is sacred vs. rational, and how we are now faced with such a large issue that, in a way, it is larger than language; our words cannot really grasp what is happening.

-You demonstrated how the Earth had entered the Anthropocene by writing a eulogy for now-vanished Icelandic glacier Ok and a message to the future that the current generation is fully aware of the effects of climate change.
-Are you hopeful that we will learn the lesson in time, and take the required actions?
+You demonstrated how the Earth had entered the Anthropocene by writing a eulogy for the now-vanished Icelandic glacier Ok and a message to the future, showing that the current generation is fully aware of the effects of climate change.
+Are you hopeful that we will learn the lesson in time and take the required actions?

-By writing about the issues I hope to contribute to the understanding before it is too late, or at least take part in the movement, moving the world in the correct direction.
+By writing about the issues, I hope to contribute to understanding before it is too late, or at least take part in the movement, helping move the world in the right direction.
 Sometimes I am afraid that we can’t understand predictions, only consequences.
 Instead of understanding the problems and taking action, we can’t react until the problems have reached us – but then it might be too late to take action.
 That is like not understanding the concept of an avalanche until the accumulated snow has fallen towards you.

 What is the highest impact action we can take as individuals to help the environment?

-My magazine encourages traveling, an activity that has a high carbon footprint.
+My magazine encourages travel, an activity with a high carbon footprint.
 What are your views on traveling?

-That is a dilemma that is difficult for us in Iceland, as we have few alternatives from using airplanes.
-A dilemma for myself as I need to travel a lot due to my work as my book is coming out in 30 languages.
-I think travelling in itself is a noble thing when done in the right way.
-Mass tourism can of course be a menace to fragile places, and selfie tourism can also be very superficial.
-To be curious about seeing the world, meeting people, exchanging ideas, learning about others is something we have always wanted.
+That is a dilemma for us in Iceland, as we have few alternatives to flying.
+A dilemma for me: I need to travel a lot for work, as my book is coming out in 30 languages.
+I think traveling in itself is a noble thing when done in the right way.
+Mass tourism can, of course, be a menace to fragile places, and selfie tourism can also be very superficial.
+To be curious about seeing the world, meeting people, exchanging ideas, and learning about others is something we have always wanted.

 Cruise to Iceland on an airship for slower and deeper traveling

 I think traveling might have made the world more peaceful, as it promotes understanding, trade, and friendship.
-Travelling is about 3% of global emissions and we need to start changing our travel habits, use more electric ground transport and maybe we need to reinvent the airship again (not kidding) The Zeppelin came to Iceland in 1931 – it must be possible to make something as cool before 2030.
+Travel accounts for about 3% of global emissions, and we need to start changing our travel habits, use more electric ground transport, and maybe reinvent the airship again (not kidding).
+The Zeppelin came to Iceland in 1931 – it must be possible to make something as cool before 2030.
 That was before GPS, ultralight materials, and the drone.
 And probably it can float today with hydrogen without exploding.
 It would be cool to float to Europe in 10 hours, in a comfortable blimp with a cabin, looking at the waves below.
-Maybe we will have to travel more slowly, maybe stay longer, learn the language, stay for months rather than weekends.
+Maybe we will have to travel more slowly, maybe stay longer, learn the language, and stay for months rather than weekends.
 Slower, deeper might be the future of traveling.

 What Icelandic artists would you recommend?

 We have lots.
-Visual artists Ólafur Elíasson, Ragnar Kjartansson and Anna Rún Tryggvadóttir.
+Visual artists Ólafur Elíasson, Ragnar Kjartansson, and Anna Rún Tryggvadóttir.
 Writers like Thora Hjörleifsdóttir, Kristín Ómarsdóttir, Sjón, Fríða Ísberg, and Jón Kalman.
-Film makers like Benedikt Erlingsson.
-In music I think Monsters and men are coming with new things soon, check out the music of Högni Egilsson.
+Filmmakers like Benedikt Erlingsson.
+In music, I think Monsters and Men are coming up with new things soon.
+Check out the music of Högni Egilsson.

 What advice would you give to those who are visiting Iceland for the first time?

-Well, travel slowly, try not to drive more than 100km in a day, rent an electric car.
+Well, travel slowly, try not to drive more than 100km in a day, and rent an electric car.
 Stay for long, two to three weeks or longer, stay long enough to read a few books.
 Learn some of the language.
 Go to Bíó Paradís and see a film.
-Chew your food well, and go for long walks, and long swims and go to restaurants for good fish.
+Chew your food well, go for long walks, long swims, and go to restaurants for good fish.